jhimross/debug-troubleshooter/README.md

 ## Changelog

+### 1.3.2 - 2026-02-11
+* **Fix:** Resolved a UI conflict where the confirmation modal appeared automatically upon page load due to CSS class interference from other plugins.
+* **Fix:** Improved modal layering (z-index) to ensure the Success/Error alert modal correctly appears above the confirmation modal.
+* **Fix:** Updated the "Confirm" action in the Debug Log viewer to automatically close the confirmation dialog before showing the result, preventing the UI from becoming unclickable.
+* **Enhancement:** Hardened the .hidden CSS utility with !important to prevent external themes or plugins from forcing hidden elements to display.

+###  1.3.1 - 2025-11-21
+* **Fix:** Resolved a critical issue where admin scripts were not loading due to a hook name mismatch.
+* **Fix:** Addressed WordPress coding standard issues (deprecated functions, security hardening).

 ### 1.3.0 - 2025-11-21
 * **Feature:** Added "User Role Simulator" to view the site as any user or role for the current session.
 * **Enhancement:** Added an Admin Bar "Exit Simulation" button for safe return to the administrator account.